RedisLabs/redislabs-docs/content/rs/references/rest-api/requests/bdbs/_index.md

 | action | string | Additional action to perform.
 Currently supported actions are: `flush`, `reset_admin_pass`. |
 | dry_run | string | Validate the new bdb object but don't apply the update. |

+#### Request body

+Include a [BDB object]({{<relref "/rs/references/rest-api/objects/bdb">}}) with updated fields in the request body.

 ### Response {#put-response-action}

+Returns a status code.
+If an error occurs, the response body may include an error code and message with more details.

 ### Error codes {#put-error-codes-action}